 What is an employee retention strategy?

 The strategies you implement should be based on the specific needs of the employees.
-For example, some employees may prefer health club and investment benefits whereas other employees prefer affordable healthcare coverage.
+For example, some employees may prefer health club and investment benefits, while others might prefer affordable healthcare coverage.

 Why create an employee retention strategy?

-9 Effective Employee Retention Strategies
+13 Effective Employee Retention Strategies

 1. Focus on the hiring process

-Choosing the right candidate for the position in the first place is crucial.
-If an employee isn’t a good fit for their role, they will likely end up leaving the company, regardless of the other retention strategies that are in place.
+Choosing the right candidate for the position is a key talent retention strategy.
+If an employee isn’t a good fit for their role, they’ll likely leave the company, regardless of the other retention strategies you use.
 Focus on the hiring process by creating a job description that clearly describes the expected qualifications, skills and experience for the position.

-2. Offer a competitive salary (And benefits)
+2. Offer a competitive salary and benefits

 3. Offer additional incentives